 Staff lead areas of the curriculum and contribute to the School Development Plan and School Evaluation Form.

-Children are assessed by observation on a daily basis, this is used to inform next steps.
+Children are assessed by observation on a daily basis, this is used to inform the next steps.
 Pupils are also assessed at the end of each topic to check their knowledge and vocabulary.